 One of the benefits of borrowing from loved ones is that you usually don’t have to go through the same financial hurdles as you would if you tried to secure a bank loan.

-Additionally, private lending tends to allow for more flexible repayment schedules.
-For example, you can set up a grace period that allows you to halt payments while your business is getting off the ground.
-As an added benefit, borrowers may have the option of ceasing payments if their business hits a rough patch, something that traditional lenders will rarely permit.
+Additionally, private lending from friends and family can allow for more flexible repayment schedules.
+For example, you can include in your written agreement details like a grace period that allows you to halt payments while your business is getting off the ground, or set out conditions where your repayment can be delayed.

 Lower Interest Rates

 Borrowing from friends and family is often at a lower interest rate than you can get from a bank.
 A lower interest rate translates into a reduced overall debt level, which can boost long-term credit for your business.